JosePedroNobre/mynotes/README.md

 - **Filter Notes**: Enables filtering of notes based on tags.
 - **Save Note as PDF**: Users can save individual notes as PDF files.
 - **Tagging or Grouping**: Notes can be tagged or grouped for better organization.
+- **Encryption**: Notes can be encrypted, logic was done and can be tested under notes_encryption_test.dart
 - **Backend Integration**: Includes a simple REST backend to store notes in an external source alongside a mocked database.

 ## Running the Tests